geldbogen/The_Geography_Game/README.md

 ![grafik](https://user-images.githubusercontent.com/65167682/228323090-8d7c403b-6dc6-4670-b1aa-ed22f5c1bea8.png)

 However, because Germany has actually more urban areas than France (4 in France and 7 in Germany), they do not get Germany, and their attack fail.
 After clicking on the "Fail"-Button it is C 🟢's turn.
-The game usually ends after a specific number of turns is played (compare section ending conditions).
+The game usually ends after a specific number of turns is played (see section game modes for more details).
 Let us skip the turn of C 🟢 (who was able to capture Italy) and come to the next turn of  A 🔴 .
 The board looks like this:

 ![grafik](https://user-images.githubusercontent.com/65167682/228324444-a7ef920d-7198-4f07-8eec-afccc7348459.png)